Home > Photography > Postprocessing

 - Use the result as you would any of the primary spectral bands in the last step of the previous section.
 In the "NIRR" example, you would copy the contents of the flattened composite created this section into the red channel of the false colour image.

-Luminance/Colour (Chroma) Variations
+Luminance/Colour Variations

 - Copy the greyscale version of a spectral band (or combined spectral bands) into a new file.